RRangly/Fantasy_TD_Play/README.md

 .ts is a ModuleScript, in which it can affect things based on the executor of the code

-There aren't many comments on the code, as its names are self-explanatory, but still created an explanation in this page to explain how it is structured as a whole
+There aren't many comments on the code, as its names are self-explanatory, but I still created an explanation on this page to explain how it is structured as a whole.

 ## ReplicatedStorage